Cramlington Learning Village: Campus and buildings

 The original buildings were constructed in 1969, consisting of a tin-plastic mixture, using the Consortium of Local Authorities Special Programme building system.
 A number of additional buildings have been added over the years, and the originals blocks were reclad in the 1990s.

 The main buildings now include two 'blocks', Inspire and Innovate, with classrooms focusing on English, Maths, Science and Languages, 'Imagine' (a design, craft, food and ICT block), two dining halls attached to Inspire and Innovate (known as Inspire Café and Innovate Café respectively), 'Investigate' focusing on Humanities, the 'Learning Plaza', which is a mixture of a social area frequented by Years 9 to 11 (formerly the Social Block) equipped with computers, conferencing facilities.
 Additionally there is an Applied Learning Centre (formerly Music and Drama) where subjects such as construction and computer science are taught.

 More recent additions to the school's architecture include the Advanced Learning Village (formerly Sixth Form Centre), built in 1996 to house A-Level students.
 It features a large seating area, small café and the Independent Learning Centre, a room for self-study with computers.
 There are also two small classrooms for Sixth Form specific subjects such as sociology, psychology and politics.

 The Sporting Club, opened 12 February 2002, is another later addition to the site.
-Owned by Northumberland County Council and used by students for physical education, it houses a fitness suite, dance studio and tennis courts.
+It was originally owned by Northumberland County Council until 1 January 2022, when ownership of the sports facilities were transferred the school itself.
+The centre is used by students for physical education, it houses a fitness suite, dance studio and tennis courts.
 There are also several fields (for football, rugby and cricket), a student-built cricket pavilion, and Astroturf suitable for play even during wet weather.
 There are also several large halls in other buildings suitable for indoor sports.